Chapter 410 min read

 Density

-How many hair strands you have per square inch (thin, medium, thick).
+How many hair strands you have per square inch — thin, medium, or thick.
+Affects how much product you need and which styles work best.

 Width/Diameter

-The thickness of individual strands (fine, medium, coarse).
+The thickness of individual strands (fine, medium, or coarse).
+Fine hair needs lighter products; coarse hair can handle richer formulas.

 Elasticity